 From a list created by the class, select a topic that interests you related to Social Work practice in the field of Aging.
 I encourage you to use your personal/professional experiences to ground your work - for example, this could include presenting a case/situation which you have encountered (and/or found problematic or puzzling) - and then draw upon selected theoretical perspectives to analyze.
 Pay particular attention to explicating how this theoretical lens will direct understanding and practice.
-You will work both individually and as part of a group on this topic.
-Your research on this topic will be presented three steps:
+Your research on this topic will be presented three steps.